Counties 2 Cornwall

 Counties 2 Cornwall (sponsored by St Austell Brewery using the Tribute brand name) is an English level eight rugby union league for clubs based in Cornwall.
 The champions are promoted to Counties 1 Western West and two teams are relegated to Counties 3 Cornwall.
 For the first time, reserve teams are allowed to participate.
-The current champions are Saltash.
+The 2025–26 champions are Camborne II team.

-Until the 2021–22 it was known as Tribute Cornwall League 1 and was a level nine league.
+Until the 2021–22 season it was known as Tribute Cornwall League 1 and was a level nine league.
 It has been running continually since the 1987–88 season.
 The champions were promoted to the Cornwall/Devon, and the runner-up played the second team in Devon 1, with the winning team also gaining promotion.
 One or two teams were usually relegated to Cornwall 2.

 Format

 The champions are promoted to Counties 1 Western West (formerly Western Counties West), while the last one or two teams are relegated to Counties 3 Cornwall.
 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals, home and away.
 The results of the matches contribute points to the league as follows: